 Bow before the Prince of peace Let the noise and clamor cease Be still Be still and know that He is God Be still and know that He is faithful Consider all that he has done Stand in awe and be amazed And know that He will never change Be still Be Still, and know that He is God Be Still, and know that He is God Be Still, and know that He is God Be Still; Be speechless Be still and know that he is God Be still and know he is our Father Come rest your head upon his breast Listen to the rhythm of his unfailing heart of love Beating for His little ones Calling each of us to come Be still, Be still

-The Wind and the Waves Obey Him

-Psalm 107:28-30 (NIV)

-Then they cried out to the Lord in their trouble, and he brought them out of their distress.
+The Wind and the Waves Obey HPsalm 107:28-30 (NIThen they cried out to the Lord in their trouble, and he brought them out of their distress.
 29 He stilled the storm to a whisper; the waves of the sea were hushed.
-They were glad when it grew calm, and he guided them to their desired haven.
+They were glad when it grew calm, and he guided them to their desired haven

 On another occasion, when Art was in Japan, he had been in a seven point earth quake.
 He said that when it hit he was in bed, and was bounced up and down like a basketball.
 This was in the mid-nineties, before we had the visual image of giant waves engulfing Asia.
 When He called me to tell me a typhoon was moving toward Japan, threatening to cancel his flight home, it was time to pray!
 Art was traveling a lot in those days and the children all slept in one room, it made them feel more secure.
 Our nightly habit was to get the three of them in bed and to my knees I would go in prayer.
 Most of the time when I got up off my knees, wiped the tears from my eyes (I cry when I pray) my babies would be sound asleep.